Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke vs. Iona Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest between the Duke Blue Devils (25-6) and Iona Lady Gaels (26-6) squaring off at Cameron Indoor Stadium has a projected final score of 69-46 (according to our computer prediction) in favor of heavily favored Duke, so it should be a one-sided matchup.
-The game will start at 9:30 PM ET on March 18.
+Saturday's contest that pits the Duke Blue Devils (25-6) versus the Iona Lady Gaels (26-6) at Cameron Indoor Stadium has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 69-46 in favor of Duke, who is heavy favorites by our model.
+Tipoff is at 9:30 PM ET on March 18.

-In their last time out, the Blue Devils lost 58-37 to Virginia Tech on Saturday.

 Duke vs. Iona Game Info